Section 8 Housing Choice Voucher Program

 Eligibility for a housing voucher is determined based on the household's annual gross income and the PHA's definition of a family.
 Participation is limited to U.S. citizens and specified categories of non-citizens who have eligible immigration status.
 Generally, the family's income may not exceed 50 percent of the median income for the county or metropolitan area in which the family chooses to live.
 [By law, a PHA must provide 75 percent of its vouchers to applicants whose incomes do not exceed 30 percent of the area median income.]
 Median income levels are published annually by HUD and vary by location within the state.
-To review the income guidelines for 2019, follow this link.
+To review the income guidelines, follow this link.

 During the application process, information on family composition, income, and assets will be collected by the PHA.
 The PHA will verify this information and use it to determine the family's eligibility and the amount of their housing assistance payment.
 If the PHA determines that a family is eligible, the PHA will place the family on a waiting list.
 Once a family is chosen from the waiting list, the PHA will contact them and issue them a housing voucher.